NHS complaints procedure

 Q. When the new independent patient safety investigation service (IPSIS) starts in April 2016 does this change anything?

 A. No. Things remain largely the same.
 IPSIS is expected to offer support and guidance to NHS organisations on investigations, and carry out certain (probably high profile, those with likely high public interest value) investigations itself.
 IPSIS will be supported by an Expert Advisory Group which is tasked to make recommendations on the scope, governance and operating model for IPSIS.
 It will draw on the expertise of its members in patient safety, healthcare and investigation and evidence from a broad range of stakeholders, including service users and staff.
+The function’s name was changed to the Healthcare Safety Investigation Branch (HSIB).

 Further information is available on the government website here.